runlix/build-workflow/README.md

   └── VERSION.json
 ```

-The workflow automatically detects platforms from `VERSION.json` and builds each platform separately with its corresponding Dockerfile, then creates a manifest list combining all platforms.
+The workflow reads enabled targets from `VERSION.json` and builds each target separately with its corresponding Dockerfile, then creates manifest lists combining all platforms for each variant.

-The build workflow will automatically detect and use VERSION.json if present, otherwise it will parse the Dockerfile.
+### Variant Support

+The build system supports building multiple variants of images (e.g., `latest` and `debug`).
+Each variant is defined as a separate target in the `targets` array with its own `variant` field.
+The workflow uses a matrix strategy to build all enabled targets efficiently.

+### Build Matrix Generation

+The workflow generates a build matrix dynamically from the `targets` array:
+1. Reads `targets` array from VERSION.json
+2. Filters to only enabled targets (`enabled: true`)
+3. Creates a matrix entry for each enabled target
+4. Each matrix entry includes: `arch`, `variant`, `name`, `dockerfile`, `base`, `builder`

+Manifest lists are created per variant, only including platforms that have that variant enabled.

 ### Separated Concerns

 - **Build workflow** (`build-on-call.yml`): Reads `VERSION.json`, builds images, updates `tags.json`.
 Does NOT modify `VERSION.json`.
-- **Digest update workflow** (`update-digests.yml`): Updates base image digests and versions in `VERSION.json`, creates PRs for review.
+- **Digest update workflow** (`update-digests.yml`): Executes `update-digests.sh` scripts in repositories, creates PRs for review when digests change.

 This separation:
 - Prevents self-triggering workflow loops